racingthebeam/goblin/README.md

 Decode block data from `r` and return it as a fully hydrated object.
 Version `v` is that which is stored in the on-disk block index - the decoder must inspect this and select the appropriate decode strategy.

-`size` is the full, uncompressed size of the block's data, and `r` will be limited to reading this number of bytes so there is no risk of overshooting the block bounds.
+`size` is the full, uncompressed size of the block's data, and `r` is limited to reading this number of bytes so there is no risk of overshooting the block bounds.

 If the block includes interned string data, decode this using `src.Strings.Lookup()`.

-## Registering Blocks
+### Block Handler Registration

+To register a block type with the default/implicit registry, use `goblin.RegisterBlockType()`.

+This should be suitable for most use-cases, and is required when using Goblin's built-in CLI functionality.

 ```golang
 func init() {